Modified cars - what you need to know

 Modifications to your car's brakes must at all times be carried out by a professional engineer.
 Before parting with your money, seek advice from independent suppliers and the vehicle manufacturer to make sure that the brakes you intend fitting are approved and will not involve any major change of existing mounting points.

 Number plates must:

 - meet with current legislation

 - not be misleading

-To read more about the above car modifications you can download a copy of the 'Modified Cars - what you need to know' leaflet or you can contact Driver & Vehicle Agency (DVA) directly.
+To read more about car modifications you can download a copy of the 'Modified Cars - what you need to know' leaflet at the link below or you can contact Driver & Vehicle Agency (DVA) directly.